huggingface/blog/object-detection-leaderboard.md

 The parameter ```threshold``` in function ```post_prcess_object_detection``` is used to filter the detected bounding boxes based on their confidence scores.

-As previously discusssed, the Precision x Recall curve is built by measuring the Precision and Recall across the full range of confidence values [0,1].
-Thus, limiting the detections before evaluation will produce biased results, as we will be leaving some detections apart.
+As previously discussed, the Precision-Recall curve is built by measuring the Precision and Recall across the full range of confidence values [0,1].
+Thus, limiting the detections before evaluation will produce biased results, as we will leave some detections apart.

 #### Varying the batch size